-Most companies use an intranet or intranet like tool for Internal Communication, which helps them to communicate internal information.
-With digital transformation, remote working and cloud productivity solutions on the rise, organizations re-evaluate their technologies and the use of cloud-based solutions.
+Most companies use an intranet or intranet-like tool for Internal Communication, which helps them to communicate internal information.
+With digital transformation, remote working, and cloud productivity solutions on the rise, organizations re-evaluate their technologies and the use of cloud-based solutions.
 Suddenly, questions arise regarding which intranet options are actually the best and how to choose between them.
 Cloud transformation is happening fast and research from LogicMonitor predicts that by the end of 2020 over 83% of all enterprise workloads will be on the Cloud.
-G Suite is one of the most successful cloud based suites of applications currently available.
-With G Suite there come also several cloud-based intranets that integrate with Google seamlessly.
-But which intranet option is the best when using G Suite?
-Check out our 8 questions before choosing your new intranet provider.
+Google Workspace is one of the most successful cloud-based suites of applications currently available.
+With Google Workspace, there come also several cloud-based intranets that integrate with Google seamlessly.

 Why choosing the best intranet software is important

 “Today, work has changed,” writes ICT consultancy Noovle.
 “A company’s human capital frequently needs to operate on the move, and therefore needs to access information from different devices, from cell phones, tablets or laptops… Working with better communication and business collaboration is a determining factor for success, for offering customers higher quality service and ultimately for remaining competitive on the market.”

 That’s why you need to research the best intranet options for your organization by asking the right questions.
 Before jumping into Google Workspace and the best Google intranet software, let’s start at the beginning and consider the different intranet categories.

 Evaluating four intranet options

 There are several intranet options available and choosing the right one can be difficult, especially if you are new to intranets.
 Any selection process should start with the question of what your employees need and what your organization's priorities are.
 After answering these two questions you can decide on the intranet category.
 Most intranet options will fall into one of these four categories: